Europe can replace its lost Russian energy supply with this surprising partner

 Europe's reliance on Russian gas can be reconfigured for future energy security with the help of Ukraine after the Kremlin cut off the EU's gas supply.

-Mr. Timchenko has led DTEK since its foundation in 2005.
-Under his leadership, DTEK has evolved from a regional conventional energy company into Ukraine’s largest private investor and integrated European energy company which introduces innovations and new technologies.
+Maxim Timchenko has led DTEK since its creation in 2005.
+Under his leadership, the company has evolved from a regional provider into Ukraine’s largest private energy investor and an integrated European energy company.

 Europe's reliance on Russian gas can be reconfigured for future energy security with the help of Ukraine after the Kremlin cut off the EU's gas supply.